What is network-attached storage?

 - Amazon Elastic File System (Amazon EFS) is a simple, serverless, set-and-forget file system for AWS compute services.
 You can securely and reliably access files and scale or shrink storage as required.

-- Amazon FSx for OpenZFS offers fully managed shared storage built on the popular OpenZFS file system.
+- Amazon FSx for OpenZFS offers fully managed shared file storage built on the OpenZFS file system, powered by the AWS Graviton family of processors, and accessible via the NFS protocol (v3, v4, v4.1, v4.2).

 - Amazon FSx for Windows File Server provides fully managed shared storage built on Windows Server.